19hours/sg-statutes/Acts/Variable Capital Companies Act 2018.md

 61\.—(1) Subject to section 5, section 155C of the Companies Act applies in relation to a VCC as it applies in relation to a company.

-(2) Subject to any leave which the Court may give pursuant to an application under subsection (3), a person who is subject to a disqualification, disqualification order or debarment order under section 149, 149A, 154, 155, 155A or 155B of the Companies Act must not act as a director of, or in any way (whether directly or indirectly) take part in or be concerned in the management of, any VCC during the period of the disqualification, disqualification order or debarment order.
+(2) Subject to any leave which the Court may give pursuant to an application under subsection (3), a person who is subject to a disqualification or disqualification order under section 149, 149A, 154, 155 or 155A of the Companies Act must not act as a director of, or in any way (whether directly or indirectly) take part in or be concerned in the management of, any VCC during the period of the disqualification or disqualification order.

+[Act 28 of 2019 wef 15/01/2020]

-(3) A person who is subject to a disqualification, disqualification order or debarment order under section 149, 154, 155, 155A or 155B of the Companies Act, may apply to the Court for leave to act as a director of, or to take part in or be concerned in the management of, a VCC during the period of the disqualification, disqualification order or debarment order, upon giving the Minister not less than 14 days’ notice of his or her intention to apply for such leave.
+(3) A person who is subject to a disqualification or disqualification order under section 149, 154, 155 or 155A of the Companies Act, may apply to the Court for leave to act as a director of, or to take part in or be concerned in the management of, a VCC during the period of the disqualification or disqualification order, upon giving the Minister not less than 14 days’ notice of his or her intention to apply for such leave.

+[Act 28 of 2019 wef 15/01/2020]

 (4) On the hearing of any application under subsection (3), the Minister may be represented at the hearing and may oppose the granting of the application.

 (5) A person who contravenes subsection (2) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 2 years or to both.

+### Debarment under Companies Act

+61A\.—(1) A person who has a debarment order made against him or her under section 155B of the Companies Act must not —

+(a) except in respect of a VCC of which the person is a director immediately before the making of the order, act as director of any VCC; or

+(b) except in respect of a VCC of which the person is a secretary immediately before the making of the order, act as secretary of any VCC.

+(2) Subsection (1) applies from (and including) the date that the debarment order is made until such time as the Registrar of Companies cancels or suspends the order under the Companies Act.

+(3) A person who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 2 years or to both.

+[Act 28 of 2019 wef 15/01/2020]

 Subdivision (3) —